-- Doors will NOT be unlocked until 8:25 a.m.
-Students SHOULD NOT arrive before 8:25 a.m. - · After 9:00 a.m., all outside doors, with the exception of the main entrance, are locked.
+Doors will NOT be unlocked until 8:25 a.m.
+Students SHOULD NOT arrive before 8:25 a.m.

+- Exterior doors (with the exception of the main entrance), are locked.
 This is to ensure safety is maximized for our students.
-When coming to the school throughout the day, please enter through the front doors and check in at the office.
+Late arrivals and when coming to the school throughout the day, please enter through the front doors and check in at the office.